Vectorized/solady/docs/accounts/timelock.md

 - The proposal id is given by&#58;
 `keccak256(abi.encode(mode, keccak256(executionData)))`.

+We recommended including the salt, even though it is optional for convenience.

 <b>Supported modes:</b>
 - `bytes32(0x01000000000000000000...)`&#58; does not support optional `opData`.
 - `bytes32(0x01000000000078210001...)`&#58; supports optional `opData`.